What Do Water/Wastewater Engineer Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Water Project Engineer
+- Water Systems Engineer

 - Wastewater Design Engineer